bkacjios/m-overlay/README.md

 To use with OBS, add a "Game Capture" source and use "capture specific window" select "[M'Overlay.exe]" and be sure to check "Allow Transparency"

-If you encounter the overlay freezing when adding it to OBS, try enabling "Use anti-cheat compatibility hook"
+If you encounter the overlay freezing when adding it to OBS, try enabling "SLI/Crossfire Capture Mode (Slow)"

 ### How?